nus-cs2103/website-base/admin/tp-tasks-fragment.md

   * Details to submit:
     1. **Product name** (plain text only) %%e.g., ClientContactsPro%%
     1. **Target user** profile (plain text only) %%e.g., freelance event photographers%%
-    1. **Value proposition** (plain text only) %%e.g., provide fast access to client contact details, optimized for users who prefer a CLI%%
+    1. **Value proposition** (plain text paragraph, <span class="text-danger">no more than 50 words</span>) %%e.g., provide fast access to client contact details, optimized for users who prefer a CLI%%
     1. **Link to the project notes document**: This should be an online document/page (not a folder) -- e.g., a GoogleDoc (not a Google Drive location) -- that is publicly accessible.
 If your project notes are in multiple locations/files, this one document should contain the link to the other documents with guidance on which link is for what.
   * You'll receive an email from TEAMMATES with the submission link. ==Only one member needs to submit== on behalf of the team.
 All members can view/update the submission.{% if cs2103 or tic4001 %}<br>
   * {{ icon_info }} Submission link will be sent to you by {{ date_w4_start | date(format_normal, 3) }} %%(reason: we need a few days to set up the submission system _after_ teams have been finalized)%%.